Dream-like. That’s how it felt. That’s how it always felt when it happened.

 He might have accepted that they were the next step in some grand plan, or the next evolution of humans—But this?
 He wouldn’t do it!
 He couldn’t.

 Then he thought of his house, his room… his sanctuary.
-And suddenly he recognized his neighborhood below him.
-The answer was obvious now: He wasn’t getting anywhere because he had nowhere to go.
-His only goal was getting away, which got him nowhere.
+The clouds below him parted, and suddenly he recognized his neighborhood below him.
+The answer was obvious now: He wasn’t getting anywhere because he had nowhere to go; his only goal was getting away, which got him nowhere.
 But once he had a destination in mind, he was almost instantly there.
 That had to be how they kept their mountain hidden.

 And there, below him, was his house.
 He landed on his roof and turned to face the one pursuing him.